ervandew/eclim/doc/content/development/plugins.rst

 digging through the parent plugin's source code, typically looking for the project creation wizard class, to see what it does to create a project of this nature and later comparing the created artifacts from your code against those of a project created from the eclipse gui.
-This can be difficult hurdle to get past for someone doing this the first time, so please don't be shy about asking for help on the `eclim-dev`_ mailing list.
+This can be a difficult hurdle to get past for someone doing this the first time, so please don't be shy about asking for help on the `eclim-dev`_ mailing list.

+Once you've created your project manager, you then map it to your plugin's nature inside of your ``PluginResources.initialize`` method like so:

 .. code-block:: java